aarmey/CV/Biosketch.md

 This project used a computational model to direct the design of new inhibitors for the TAM receptors.
 Using these well-characterized compounds, we examined the effects of inhibiting different TAM receptor complements.

 Role: PI

-\vspace{12pt}
-Frontier Research Program Initiator Award, Koch Institute, MIT \hfill 6/1/2015 – 6/1/2016
-Quantitative and Multiplexed Tools for Probing G-Protein Coupled Receptor Activation
-The goal of this project was to develop a novel multiplexed G-protein activation assay able to globally assess their activity.
-Role: Co-PI